falcondai/twitter-oauh-collector/README.md

 Why?
 ----
 The Twitter REST/Streaming API v1.1 requires user authentication on all API calls.
-To raise your limit above 1 account (you can get your own access token from the built-in OAuth tool), you need to implement the standard OAuth three-party handshake to collect your friends' access tokens.
+To raise your [rate limit](https://dev.twitter.com/docs/rate-limiting/1.1) above 1 account (you can get your own access token from the built-in OAuth tool), you need to implement the standard OAuth three-party handshake to collect your friends' access tokens.
 It is not hard (as you can see from the source) but this app will save you that pain and jumpstart your prototype.

 Requirements